Chan Buddhist Koans

 - Today this process is much more formalised.

-Enlightenment is said to be a sudden experienced while meditating about a Koan.
+- Enlightenment is said to be a sudden experienced while meditating about a Koan.

-These basic believes in buddhist Koans and enlightenment are part of the
+These basic believes in Buddhist Koans and enlightenment are part of the

-religious orthodoxy in Zen Buddhism.
+religious orthodoxy in Chan Buddhism.

 If you're just looking for Koan examples and their answers go to

-Zen Koans.
+Chan Koans.

 How do you answer this Koan?